Kismayo University: Background

 Since the collapse of the Somali central government in 1991, all the educational institutions and other public properties were destroyed.
-This has caused a mass migration of Somali intellectuals from the country.
-Years later, some of the Somali intellectuals recognized the need of primary and secondary education.
-Consequently, non-profit making organizations have been established to meet the educational needs of those who graduated from local schools in the war torn country.
-In responding to the mentioned situations, Kismayo University was founded in the coastal City of Kismayo to be the first university ever established in the Jubaland region of Somalia.
+This caused mass migration of Somali intellectuals from the country.
+Years later, some of the Somali intellectuals recognized the need for primary and secondary education.
+Consequently, non-profit organizations have been established to meet the educational needs of those who graduated from local schools in the war torn country.
+In response to the aforementioned situations, Kismayo University was founded in the coastal City of Kismayo as the first university ever established in the Jubaland region of Somalia.

 Founders of the university, administrators and policymakers want to hold on to young people leaving the city to find higher education elsewhere.
 The founding of Kismayo University in September 2005, created 20+ postsecondary spaces.
 The obvious result will be opportunity for university education for local high school graduates and adults who would like to continue their education in the region instead of going to Mogadishu, Hargeisa, or neighboring Kenya.

 The main campus just north of Kismayo, next to the Old Kismayo Airport, was built in 2009.